f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 .. image:: ../images/module1-15.png

-- When satisfied with the defined settings, click :guilabel:`Deploy`.
+- When satisfied with the defined settings, click :red:`Deploy`.

 Upon successfully deploying the configuration, SSL Orchestrator will now display a **Configure** view: